Read customer stories

 This approach always leads to problems down the road, often because the organization didn’t consider details like the data structures, they didn’t account for different types of collected information, or they had the wrong granularity.
 The result is all of the data is, indeed, in one place—but you can’t do anything with it and it just sits there, becoming more obsolete by the minute.

-Customer data is at the heart of modern marketing initiatives, and machine learning technology thrives on large datasets.
-The more “signals,” or data, available to ML algorithms the more accurate the predictions will be.
+Customer data is at the heart of modern marketing initiatives, and data science and machine-learning technology thrive on large datasets.
+The more signals (or data) available to ML algorithms, the more accurate the predictions will be.

-Bottom line: Start with a large dataset collected from diverse sources to ensure your ML systems give you the best results.
+Bottom line: Start with a large dataset collected from diverse sources to ensure your machine-learning systems give you the best results.

 Once you’re pooling data from multiple tools and systems, you need to have an identity resolution strategy.
 That is, you need to have policies and approaches to how you are going to resolve an individual’s profile from data collected via multiple marketing tools and customer devices.